junxit/us-congress-bills-110/metadata.md

 - 2007-03-09 — Introduced in House
 - 2007-03-09 — Introduced in House
 - 2007-03-09 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-03-29 — Committee Consideration and Mark-up Session Held.
+- 2007-03-29 — Ordered to be Reported by Voice Vote.
+- 2007-04-16 — Considered under suspension of the rules. (consideration: CR H3389-3391)
+- 2007-04-16 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+88.
+- 2007-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-16 — Ms. Watson moved to suspend the rules and agree to the resolution.
+- 2007-04-16 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3389)
+- 2007-04-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3389)